Miracles Day increases inclusive eye health impact

-From here in Australia, this work transforms the lives of up to 10 million people each year and provides valuable opportunities for people to reach their full potential.
+From here in Australia, this work transforms the lives of more than five million people each year and provides valuable opportunities for people to reach their full potential.

-A key element of this work is our Inclusive Eye Health Initiative, developed and implemented in response to the Vision 2020 Global Declaration, which aims to eliminate the main causes of preventable and treatable blindness by the year 2020.
+A key element of this work is our Inclusive Eye Health initiative, developed and implemented in response to the Vision 2020 Global Declaration, which aimed to eliminate the main causes of preventable and treatable blindness by the year 2020.

-Almost all [90%] people who are visually impaired live in developing countries, and our commitment to inclusiveness across all of our operations means we ensure our eye health programs are accessible to people with disabilities and others who are marginalised and excluded.
+Almost all [90 per cent] people who are visually impaired live in developing countries.
+Our commitment to inclusiveness across all of our operations means we ensure our eye health programs are accessible to people with disabilities and others who are marginalised and excluded.

 CBM also works towards greater social inclusion for people with long-term vision impairments, by supporting them to access wider health and education opportunities.